microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   **[DMF_ModuleCreate]**                        |  Modules use this call to tell DMF to create an instance of themselves.
 Modules can also use this call to create instances of Dynamic Modules of other Modules.
   **DMF_ModuleOpen**                            |  Modules that manually control when they open/close use this call to open.
   **DMF_ModuleClose**                           |  Modules that manually control when they open/close use this call to close.
-  **DMF_ModuleAcquire**                         |  Modules that manually control when they open/close use this call at the **beginning** of their Methods to ensure that the Module's context is valid during the Method's execution.
+  **DMF_ModuleReference**                       |  Modules that manually control when they open/close use this call at the **beginning** of their Methods to ensure that the Module's context is valid during the Method's execution.
 Using this call ensures that the Module remains open for the duration of the Method's execution.
-  **DMF_ModuleRelease**                         |  Modules that manually control when they open/close use this call at the **end** of their Methods to ensure that the Module's context is valid during the Method's execution.
+  **DMF_ModuleDereference**                     |  Modules that manually control when they open/close use this call at the **end** of their Methods to ensure that the Module's context is valid during the Method's execution.
 Using this call ensures that the Module remains open for the duration of the Method's execution.
   **DMF_ModuleIsInFilterDriver**                |  Modules use this call to determine if the Client Driver is a Filter Driver.
   **DMF_ModuleRequestCompleteOrForward**        |  Modules can use this helper function to complete or forward requests appropriately based on whether or not the Client Driver is a filter driver.
   **DMF_[ModuleName]_TransportMethod**          |  Protocol Modules use this function to execute the underlying Transport Module's generic Method.